10 Snake Families With Just One Member

 © Wikimedia Commons User: Ctac – CC BY-SA 3.0

-A non-venomous snake which can nevertheless turn nasty if provoked.
-This 2 metre species lives in the southernmost countries of Africa: Namibia, Botswana, Zimbabwe, and South Africa.
-Mole snakes like to hide in abandoned mammal burrows.
-They live in a variety of habitats, but particularly open ones like grassland, scrubland, semi-desert and mountains.
+A non-venomous African snake, which can still turn nasty if repeatedly provoked.
+This 2 metre species lives in the southernmost nations of Africa, including Namibia, Botswana, Zimbabwe and South Africa.
+Mole snakes like to hide in abandoned mammal burrows, and are usually found in more open habitats, such as grassland, scrubland, semi-desert and hilly slopes.

-Originally, mole snakes were given the generic family name of “Coluber”, as nobody had a clue what it was.
-Then it was called Duberria cana, after the Duberria slug-eating family.
-Cope reached the modern conclusion in 1864 with Pseudaspis cana, before more wrangling and debate until 1893, when Pseudaspis cana was finally agreed on once and for all.
+Originally, mole snakes were given the generic name of “Coluber”, as nobody had a clue what type of snake they were.
+Then they were named Duberria cana, after the Duberria slug-eating genus.
+Professor Cope reached the modern concusion in 1864 with Pseudaspis cana, before more wrangling and debate until 1893, when Pseudaspis cana was finally agreed upon once and for all.

-130 years have passed, in which hundreds of new snake species have been discovered.
-Yet mole snakes still stand tall as the sole member of the Pseudaspis family.
-Their black shiny scales resemble other South African species like stiletto snakes and black thread snakes, yet at up to 2 metres, they’re far longer than those shy species.
+Since then, 130 years have passed.
+Hundreds of new snake species have been discovered, yet mole snakes still stand tall as the sole member of the Pseudaspis genus.
+Their black shiny scales closely resemble other African snakes such as black thread snakes and lethal stiletto snakes, yet at a maximum of 2.1 metres, mole snakes are significantly longer than both.

-The mole snake has a varied diet.
-They were named for their love of golden moles, but they also eat rodents, Harlaub’s gulls, clicking stream frogs, and eggs of the African penguin.
+The mole snake eats a varied diet.
+They were originally named for their love of golden moles, but they also prey on rodents, Harlaub’s gulls, clicking stream frogs and the eggs of African penguins.

 6 Amazon pipe snake